panacloud-modern-global-apps/full-stack-serverless-cdk/step32_elastic_file_storage/efs-with-lambda/README.md

 This sample allows the lambda function to mount the Amazon EFS access point to /mnt/msg in the runtime environment and access the filesystem with the POSIX identity defined in posixUser.

 #### Step 4 (lambda Function Code)

+- Create a directory name lambda in root.

+- In lambda directory create a file with a (msg.ts) name.

 ```typescript
 const fs = require("fs").promises;